gugarosa/opytimizer/README.md

 ### Optimizers

 This is why we are called Opytimizer.
 This is the heart of the heuristics, where you can find a large number of meta-heuristics, optimization techniques, anything that can be called as an optimizer.
-Investigate any module for more information.
+Please take a look on the [available optimizers](https://github.com/gugarosa/opytimizer/wiki/Types-of-Optimizers).

 ### Spaces